Difficulty

 Locate and Mark the Vent Holes

-Installing a range hood in the kitchen for the first time involves drilling a hole in the wall, attaching new duct work and adding new wiring if necessary.
+Installing a range hood in the kitchen for the first time involves drilling a hole in the wall, attaching new duct work for ducted ranges, and adding new wiring if necessary.

 - Begin by unpacking the unit and removing the filter, exhaust fan and electrical housing cover.
 Ideally, the new hood should be large enough to extend one inch past the stovetop on all four sides.